 Shareholder Disputes & Dispute Resolution Solicitors

-At Lupton Fawcett, our solicitors advise on all aspects of disputes between business owners, including shareholders of limited companies, members of companies limited by guarantee and members of limited liability partnerships.
+At Lupton Fawcett, our Corporate Law Solicitors advise on all aspects of disputes between business owners, including shareholders of limited companies, members of companies limited by guarantee and disputes between members of limited liability partnerships.

 To discuss a dispute with us, simply call us on 0333 323 5292 or fill in our enquiry form and we will get back to you.